Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 # Plan: Graceful Rate-Limit Handling with Credential Cycling

+**Implementation Notes for the AI Assistant:**

+This document has been updated to address a flaw in the initial implementation.
+The immediate priority is to fix the authentication retry loop.
+Please implement the following:

+1.  **Update `performRequest` in `src/gemini-client.ts`:** Modify the handling of 401/403 errors to include a retry limit and exponential backoff, as detailed in the updated "Automatic Credential Refresh" section (3.6).
+2.  **Verify the new logic:** Ensure that credentials that repeatedly fail to refresh are correctly marked as rate-limited to prevent them from being used again.
+---

+This document outlines the plan to refactor the application to intelligently handle API rate limits and authentication failures, ensuring a seamless experience for the end user.
+We will achieve this by creating a robust retry mechanism that automatically cycles through available credentials when a rate limit or authentication error is encountered.

+---

 This document outlines the plan to refactor the application to intelligently handle API rate limits, ensuring a seamless experience for the end user.
 We will achieve this by creating a robust retry mechanism that automatically cycles through available credentials when a rate limit is encountered.

 ---